Placements

 • Reviewing the Teacher Candidate’s Self-Evaluation Report at the end of the experience (this will be sent to the supervisor by email once the Teacher Candidate completes it)

-• Completing the Supervisor Report, an online form the takes approximately 5-10 minutes to complete (supervisors will receive a link to the form after the Teacher Candidate submits their self-evaluation)
+• Completing the Supervisor Report, an online form that takes approximately 5-10 minutes to complete (supervisors will receive a link to the form after the Teacher Candidate submits their Self-Evaluation)

 Please note: